Accio/MCBDD/index.md

 * [Slides of Module II](assets/2022/ModuleII/MCBDD-2022-ModuleII.pdf)
 * Offline activities of Module II: The explanation can be found in the slides (slide number #30).
-Please finish the activities before May the first, 2022 to get credits.
+Please finish the activities and submit the results [here via Google Form](https://forms.gle/bQRkLyLqLpGk3Ck28) before May the first, 2022 to get credits.

 <a name="moduleiii"></a>

 ### Module III: What kind of drug should we develop?

 Module III considers modality selection from a computational point of view.
-It includes two lectures: (1) novel small molecules and antisense oligonucleotides (16.04.2021), and (2) antibodies, multi-target drugs, and gene- and cell-therapies (23.04.2021).
+It includes two lectures: (1) novel small molecules and antisense oligonucleotides, and (2) antibodies, multi-target drugs, and gene- and cell-therapies.

 * [Slides of Module III](assets/2021/ModuleIII/MCBDD-2021-ModuleIII.pdf)
+* Offline activities of Module III: factor analysis and generative models (details will follow)

 <a name="moduleiv"></a>